utm-coders/studyGroup/lessons/misc/project-management-R/lesson.md

  - **Lesson topic**: Introduction to project management for reproducible science in R
  - **Lesson content URL**: <https://github.com/utm-coders/studyGroup/tree/gh-pages/lessons/bash/project-management>

 Do you struggle with figuring out the ideal directory structure for projects you're working on?
-Are you tired of having dozens of manuscript or script files clutering up the directories on your computer?
+Are you tired of having dozens of manuscript or script files cluttering up the directories on your computer?
 Have you ever overwritten some code that you later realized you still needed?
 Have you ever come back to a project after some time and forgotten where you were or how some of the files were generated?
 All of these problems (and more!) can be solved through effective project management.

 In this tutorial, we will cover the basics of project management for reproducible science in R. Topics will include:
 1. Directory structure